GOA Responds to the President on the Oregon Shooting — Top Ten misstatements made by Obama

 9. “This is a political choice that we make to allow this to happen every few months in America.
 We collectively are answerable to those families who lose their loved ones because of our inaction.
 When Americans are killed in mine disasters, we work to make mines safer.
 When Americans are killed in floods and hurricanes, we make communities safer.
 When roads are unsafe, we fix them to reduce auto fatalities.
 We have seatbelt laws because we know it saves lives.
 So the notion that gun violence is somehow different, that our freedom and our Constitution prohibits any modest regulation of how we use a deadly weapon, when there are law-abiding gun owners all across the country who could hunt and protect their families and do everything they do under such regulations doesn’t make sense.”

 Mr. President, it’s your policies that are making the American people less safe.
 There is a policy that will make people safer.
-It’s the policy that is supported by 90% of police.
+It’s the policy that is supported by more than 90% of police.
 It’s called concealed carry.
 But so far, you’ve done everything in your power to oppose that.

 10. “And I would particularly ask America’s gun owners — who are using those guns properly, safely, to hunt, for sport, for protecting their families — to think about whether your views are properly being represented by the organization that suggests it’s speaking for you.”